psFrankenstein/nginx/README.md

 .......................................................................

 to install phmyadmin

 sudo apt-get install phpmyadmin

 to link with tour server

 sudo ln -s /usr/share/phpmyadmin /var/www/folder_name

+[now we have a symbolic link in our folder and we can rename it and use after /[folder_name] to access phpmyadmin]

 restert  php
 systemctl restert php7.2-fpm [in linux it may not effect  it will show Unknown operation restert ]